reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 7️⃣ audit\_local\_admin\_members.sh

 Privilege sprawl erodes security posture.
-This script cross checks UID 0 accounts and members of privileged groups (sudo, wheel) against a defined safe list, immediately flagging unauthorised admin access.
-Run it periodically and ship the diff to your SIEM for an iron clad least privilege audit.
+This script cross-checks UID 0 accounts and members of privileged groups (sudo, wheel) against a defined safe list, immediately flagging unauthorised admin access.
+Run it periodically and ship the diff to your SIEM for an iron-clad least privilege audit.

-Automation here replaces error prone manual reviews and acts as an early warning system for compromised or leftover accounts following personnel changes.
+Automation here replaces error-prone manual reviews and acts as an early warning system for compromised or leftover accounts following personnel changes.

 #### How it works